lee-aaron/otaku-recommender/faq.md

 ## How does it work?

-The program scrapes MyAnimeList for users and will write it to a database.
+The program scrapes MyAnimeList for users and will write it to a database on GCP.
 We then use ML/DL to generate a recommendation using two common approaches.

 ## Issue Posting